Of all the sections on a resume, your work experience is one of the most critical and most important.

 - Dates you’ve worked

-How to Cover Work Experience On Your Resume
+How To Describe Work Experience On a Resume

 - Chronological resume format